 Regarding GP, Vasilakis et al. (2013) proposed a GP-based technique to predict returns in the trading of the euro/dollar exchange rate.
 GP has also been applied to to model short-term capital flows (Yu et al., 2004), to forecast exchange rates (Álvarez-Díaz and Álvarez, 2005), and for stock price forecasting (Chen et al., 2008; Kaboudan, 2000; Larkin and Ryan, 2008; Wilson and Banzhaf, 2009).
 Wilson and Banzhaf (2009) compared a developmental co-evolutionary GP approach to standard linear GP for interday stock prices prediction.
-Alexandridis et al. (2017) have recently compared the forecasting performance of GP in the context of weather derivatives pricing with other state-of-the-art machine learning algorithms and classic linear approaches, finding that non-linear methods outperformed the alternative linear models significantly.
+Alexandridis et al. (2017) have recently compared the forecasting performance of GP in the context of weather derivatives pricing with other state-of-the-art machine learning algorithms and classic linear approaches, finding that non-linear methods outperform the alternative linear models significantly.

 Up until now there have been very few applications of GP in macroeconomics.
-The first GP application is that of Koza (1992), who used GP to solve a SR problem designed to reassess the exchange equation, relating the price level, gross national product, money supply, and the velocity of money.
+The first GP application is that of Koza (1992), who developed GP to find the best single computer program to implement SR. The author used GP to reassess the exchange equation, relating the price level, gross national product, money supply, and the velocity of money.
 More recent macroeconomic applications of GP have been used with forecasting purposes (Chen et al., 2010; Duda and Szydło, 2011).
 Ferreria (2011) developed a version of GP known as gene expression programming (GEP).
 Recently, Peng et al. (2014) proposed an improved GEP algorithm especially suitable for dealing with SR problems.
 Gandomi and Roke (2015) compared the forecasting performance of artificial neural network models to that of GEP techniques.

-SR is an empirical modelling technique used to construct regression models.
+SR is an empirical modelling technique used to construct regression models (form linear regression to radial basis functions, support vector machines, kriging, etc.).
 Given a predetermined set of operations and functions, SR searches appropriate models from the space of all possible mathematical expressions that best fit the data.
 Zelinka et al. (2005) introduced analytical programming in order to synthesise suitable solutions in SR.

-Given its versatility, SR has been increasingly used in different areas (Barmpalexis et al., 2011; Ceperic et al., 2014; Sarradj and Geyer, 2014; Vladislavleva et al., 2010; Wu et al., 2008; Yang et al., 2015; Yao and Lin, 2009; Zameer et al., 2017), but there have been very few SR applications in macroeconomics.
+Given its versatility, SR has been increasingly used in different areas (Barmpalexis et al., 2011; Cai et al., 2006; Can and Heavey, 2011; Ceperic et al., 2014; Sarradj and Geyer, 2014; Vladislavleva et al., 2010; Wu et al., 2008; Yang et al., 2015; Yao and Lin, 2009; Zameer et al., 2017), but there have been very few SR applications in macroeconomics.
 Claveria et al. (2016) implemented SR via GP to derive a set of building blocks used to estimate economic activity.
 Kľúčik (2012) used SR to estimate total exports and imports to Slovakia.
 Kotanchek et al. (2010) implemented SR via GP to predict economic activity.
 By means of SR, Kronberger et al. (2011) identified interactions between economic indicators in order to estimate the evolution of prices in the US.
 The authors suggested using SR for the exploration of variable interplay when approaching complex modelling tasks, as it provides a quick overview of the most relevant interactions and can help to identify new unknown links between variables.

-In this study we design five independent SR experiments and apply GP in order to find the optimal combinations of survey expectations that best fit the actual evolution of economic activity in each region.
-We also asses the forecast accuracy of the obtained evolved economic indicators and compare it with several benchmarking models.
+In this study we design five independent SR experiments and apply GP in order to find the optimal combinations of survey expectations that best fit the actual evolution of economic activity.